Kerem-Haeger/tetris/README.md

 ### Tetromino Preview

 - The next tetromino is previewed next to the game board to help players plan ahead.
-- Each shape has its own color, making them easier to distinguish.
+- Each shape is randomly paired with a colour, to keep the game engaging and playful.

 ---